 A pizookie, cazookie, deep dish cookie, whatever you want to call it is a giant cookie baked in a deep dish pan.
 Often underbaked a little to keep the middle of the cookie soft and gooey, it’s best served warm with ice cream on top.

 You may have tried a pizookie if you’ve been to BJ’s Restaurant before.
-Nate and I went their on our first trip together, before we were even dating.
+Nate and I went there on our first trip together, before we were even dating.
 And now we have a favorite local dessert place called The Chocolate that we always love to order their pizookie.
 It’s one of my favorite desserts in the world.

 This is a quick overview of the ingredients you’ll need for this Chocolate Chip Skillet Cookie Recipe.
 The specific measurements and full recipe instructions are in the printable recipe card below.